Lancelot Oliphant: Career

 As a result of Oliphant's refusal the Saudis developed ties with the United States, and on 31 May an American team struck oil.

 In March 1936 Oliphant was promoted to deputy under-secretary of state (which lasted until 1939).
 From 1908 to 1939 Oliphant was linked either directly or indirectly with Persian affairs.
 Even when he was transferred to the central department, Persia had to be declared part of Central Europe so that he could continue to be involved.

 In his capacity of deputy under secretary of state in the run-up to the Second World War, Oliphant was at the centre of the political activity when Lord Halifax and Neville Chamberlain were trying to negotiate a peace agreement with Adolf Hitler.

 Lancelot Oliphant was appointed Ambassador to Brussels and Minister-Plenipotentiary to Luxembourg in December 1939.
 He was interned by the Nazis between 1940 and 1941.
 He then returned to Britain where he continued his ambassadorial duties to the exiled Governments of Belgium and Luxembourg.
 Oliphant retired as ambassador in September 1944 and in November of the same year, retired from the Foreign Office.

+Oliphant was appointed a Companion of the Order of the Bath (CB) in 1929, a Companion of the Order of St Michael and St George (CMG) in the 1917 Birthday Honours, and promoted to Knight Commander of the Order (KCMG) in the 1931 New Year Honours.